Make confident, data-driven decisions with actionable ad spend insights.

 Better Ad Platform Optimization: The ad platform gets the full picture of conversions, allowing its algorithm to optimize bidding and targeting against the true CPA, not the skewed one.

-Increased Match Rate: By collecting and sending more complete user identifiers (hashed emails, phone numbers) before the session is blocked, the server-side system increases the likelihood that the ad platform can match the conversion event back to the original click, further boosting recovery.
+Increased Match Rate: By collecting and sending more complete user identifiers (hashed emails, phone numbers) before the session is blocked, the server-side system increases the likelihood that the ad platform can match the conversion event back to the original click.

 The anxiety around consent stems from the belief that compliance must necessarily mean data loss.
 This is a false dilemma created by legacy third-party systems.